Kwantigon/research-project/experiment/Tasks_GroupA.md

 List all tourist destinations that have an elevator in the interior.
 If the information is available, indicate whether smoking is allowed.

+*Note: Some attributes, such as whether an elevator exists in the interior, are expressed as true/false (boolean) values.*

 Write your SPARQL query here: